yesnik/symfony-guides/auth.md

 If the access token have a short lifetime, that helps... but then they're less useful, because your user will need to constantly log in.

+That's why we recommend to use `HttpOnly` cookie-based authentication (like a session) for JavaScript frontend.
+It can also be used in other situations, like for authenticating a mobile app.

 ## Login / logout routes